 Requirement Gathering Questionnaire

 Below is a questionnaire format which you can follow in your project.
 We need to get as many answers as possible for these questions.
 It will be better if you can have a call to discuss these questions.
-Make sure application architect/developer is joining the call with you and the client.
+Make sure the application architect or developer is joining the call with you and the client.
+Having additional personnel can help provide insight and uncover questions that you may not have previously considered.
+The questions below provide you with a roadmap to creating a more efficient and effective load test.

 |1||Application||Type of application to be considered for testing (For example, web application/ mobile application, etc.).|